RosettaCommons/documentation/Metals.md

 ## How have metalloproteins been handled in the past?

 Some people have created Enzdes-style geometric constraints files for each metalloprotein on which they want to work, but this is time-consuming and tedious, and requires user input that shouldn't be necessary.
 Others have used virtual metal atoms, but this means that the scoring function ignores the charge on a metal ion, and creates other problems.
+Some people have even created new metal-binding residue types that have included the metal, but this creates its own set of problems.

 ## What's the better solution?